UoA-eResearch/DICOM_viewer/README.md

 })(jQuery);
 ```
  - this is mostly based on doublerebel's stack overflow snippet, I just added a progress indicator
+6. Also upload a pin.txt containing your desired PIN via the same method
-6. Run the application and it will unzip your zip file
+7. Run the application and it will unzip your zip file

 ## Troubleshooting